hmchen47/Programming/WebDev/Frontend-W3C/1-HTML5CSSFund/02-Attributes.md

 Please find below suggested activities to help you practice:

 1. How are `<header>` and `<h1>` related?
 What is the difference between them?

+  + `<header>`: simply an area to add any introductory content about your page.
+It can contains headings, paragraphs, tables, images, logos and even navigation.
+  + `<h1>` ~ `<h6>`: These elements represent headings for their sections.
+The semantics and meaning of these elements are defined in the section on headings and sections.

 2. Create a well structured HTML page using as many semantic elements as you can.
 3. Write a short HTML page that uses the `<div>` and `<span>` tags.
 You need not style them.